 In another report published in March 2018, the National Sleep Foundation found that lack of good sleep health prevents us from getting things done each day and that only 10 percent of American adults prioritize sleep over other things.

 There are many reasons for lack and quality of sleep.
 One of the most prevalent is stress.
-If worry and anxiety are getting in the way of your sleep, I have five tips that may help.
+If worry and anxiety are getting in the way of your sleep, I have six tips specific to stress and anxiety-related sleep problems that may help.

 Disclaimer: Links below may contain affiliate links, which means we may get paid a commission at no additional cost to you if you purchase through this page.
 Read our full disclosure here.

 Pampering: Give yourself a warm oil hand and foot massage after a nice hot bath about 90 minutes before bed.
-The drop in body temperature that occurs after a hot bath promotes sleep.
-Massage promotes relaxation.
-In Ayurveda it’s recommended to use an oil that is compatible with your dosha.
-Sesame is pretty neutral but if you want a dosha-specific oil you can search for more information.
+The drop in body temperature that occurs after a hot bath promotes sleep while massage promotes relaxation.

 Your Bed is Only for Sleep (and sex): One of the most well-known sleep tips is keeping all distractions out of the bedroom.
 When the bed is used only for sleep, going to the bedroom promotes an automatic relaxation response that facilitates better sleep.
 Get out of the habit of watching tv and working in bed.
 This is doubly important since the blue light waves produced by computers, tv and cell phones simulate daylight.
 Blue light suppresses the production of melatonin, the sleep hormone.